kogakure/website-11ty-stefanimhoff.de/src/posts/2020/zettelkasten-note-taking-devonthink.md

 - Using the **Loss Aversion** or **Sunk Cost Fallacy** to bind customers to pay regularly or losing everything they created.
 - It also allows developers to stop being innovative and releasing what customers want.

 I didn’t like the old model either when software companies pushed out a new release every year, without improvements worth paying for an upgrade.
 But at least the software still worked.
-Every year one could check the new feature and weight if it’s worth paying the upgrade.
+Every year one could check the new feature and weight if it’s worth paying for the upgrade.

 I can approve software like [Sketch](https://www.sketch.com/) where you pay every year but you won’t get any further updates or improvements when you stop paying, but your software still runs!

 DEVONthink has a one-time price and a new version gets released every few years.
-They are just six developers which keep the cost of development low.
+They are just six developers which keeps the cost of development low.
 And they work on the app for over a decade and always release fantastic new features.
 They even release [useful software for free](https://devontechnologies.com/apps/freeware).

 ## DEVONthink Pro for the Zettelkasten Method